Jersey Maritime Museum: Occupation tapestry

 The tapestry was completed in 1994 and on 9 May 1995 was unveiled by Prince Charles.
 The work was displayed in the Jersey Museum and Art Gallery for around a year, before being moved to a dedicated gallery at the Maritime Museum, where it remains.
 In 2015 work was started on a thirteenth panel of the tapestry, as part of celebrations for the 70th anniversary of liberation.
 This panel now hangs with the original tapestry in the gallery of the Maritime Museum.

+Awards

+The Maritime Museum has been awarded National Heritage Museum of the Year twice, once in 1993 along with the Jersey Museum and Art Gallery, and once in 1998, along with House of Manannan on the Isle of Man.